-The choreography was inspired by “Dance of the Orchids”, series of photographs made by Cemal Ekin.
+The choreography was inspired by “Dance of the Orchids,” series of photographs made by Cemal Ekin.
 These images consist of photographs made from dry blossoms.
 Rather than documenting the dry orchids as a product of decay and death of living form, Ekin depicted them to celebrate a new sense of energy as well as a new form of life by delicately composing the subject and highlighting the powerful earthy movement.
-Saturation and Hue of these images were minimized which encourage the viewers’ attention to be drawn to the lines and forms of dance like movement.
+The saturation and Hue of these images were minimized which encourage the viewers’ attention to be drawn to the lines and forms of dance-like movement.
 Instead of the dry orchids being portrayed as them reaching the end of their being, the images suggest and celebrate the new beginning of their form.

 Eric E. Sung